-Automobile or Vehicle Misuse/Careless Driving - Discourteous or unsafe driving on or around the Camdenton School District Campus.
+Automobile or Vehicle Misuse/Careless Driving/Parking Violations - Uncourteous or unsafe driving on or around the Camdenton School campus.
+This also includes students who park in no-parking areas or park blocking other cars.

-Number of Consequences Loss of Privilege

-Offenses

-First Offense: Vehicle moved to the Red card 1 week.

-red lot; possible loss of

-parking privileges for

-1-5 school days.

-Second Offense: Loss of parking/driving Red card 2 weeks.

-on Camdenton High

-School Campus and/or

-district property for 5

-school days.

-Third Offense: Loss of parking/driving Red card for 30 days.

-on district property

-privileges for 30 school

-days.

-Fourth Offense: Loss of parking/driving Red card for the

-on district property semester.

-privileges for the

-semester.
-Vehicle will

-be towed at owner's

-expense
+First Offense: Moved to red lot; possible loss of parking privileges for 1-5 school days.
+Second Offense: Loss of parking/driving on district property privileges for 5 school days.
+Third Offense: Loss of parking/driving on district property privileges for 30 school days.
+Fourth Offense: Loss of parking/driving on district property privileges for the semester.
+Vehicle will be towed at owner's expense.